Intrepid Museum: Other events

 A series of professional boxing matches commenced at the museum in 2001, one of which resulted in the death of fighter Beethaeven Scottland.
 The museum's flight deck was later used as a filming location for the 2004 movie National Treasure and the 2007 film I Am Legend.
 When the museum reopened in 2008, the New York Daily News estimated that the carrier hosted 150 events annually, ranging "from black-tie galas to bar mitzvahs, photos shoots and runway shows".
 It held concerts during the 2013 MLB All-Star Weekend and during Super Bowl XLVIII in 2014.
-In addition, the museum continued to host other events such as political fundraisers, film screenings, and social events like Astronomy Night.
+In addition, the museum continued to host other events such as political fundraisers, film screenings, and social events like the "Battle of the Big Bands" party and Astronomy Night.
 The museum's operators have also rented out the flight deck and halls for weddings.